+A laboratory course which provides experiments that reinforce principles introduced in the lecture to include fundamental laboratory techniques in lab safety, microscopy, culturing and identification of microbes, and effectiveness of antimicrobial agents.
+Co-requisite: BIO 2923.
+2 hours lab.
 A lecture course providing a comprehensive study of microbial agents to include taxonomy, metabolism, physiology and genetics, concepts of pathogenesis and immunity.
 Prerequisite: BIO 1111, 1121, 1131, 1531, 1534, or 2521.
 Co-requisite: BIO 2911.
 3 hours lecture.